Key takeaways

 Some insurance plans may approve your prescription immediately without prior authorization.
 That’s the best-case scenario.
 However, even if your pharmacist tells you that you need prior authorization, your plan may still cover the Libre once your healthcare provider submits the necessary paperwork.

-A prior authorization means that your insurance plan requires more information before it will determine if it covers the prescription.
-For example, to cover a Freestyle Libre, your insurance may want to know your diagnosis and supporting information, such as recent lab work, including glucose and/or hemoglobin A1C (a measure of blood glucose control over 3 months).
+Prior authorization means your insurance plan requires additional information before deciding whether to cover the prescription.
+For example, to cover a Freestyle Libre, your insurance may want to know your diagnosis and supporting information, such as recent lab work, including glucose and/or hemoglobin A1C, a measure of blood glucose control over around three months.
 With this information, hopefully, your plan will approve your prescription and contribute to the costs.

 However, you can still get a Libre, even if BCBS denies your prior authorization request.
 As long as you have a prescription from a licensed healthcare provider, you can get a Freestyle Libre.
-You may have to pay more (see next section for savings tips), but it is still available because you have a prescription.
-If you have BCBS and your out-of-pocket cost is more than $75, you can contact Abbott or visit their website for a savings card.
-You can do this even if your insurance has denied a prior authorization.
+You just might pay more out of pocket.
+If you have commercial BCBS coverage and are asked to pay more than $75 for a one-month supply (two sensors), you can contact Abbott customer care at 1-844-330-5535 or visit libresavings.com to get a savings card, even if your insurance has denied a prior authorization.

-Another tip: whether or not your insurance pays for the Libre, you can visit the Abbott website and sign up for a free sensor.
+Another tip: whether or not your insurance covers the Libre, you can visit the Abbott website to sign up for a free sensor.

 How much does Freestyle Libre cost?

-Without insurance, two Freestyle Libre 2 sensors (a one-month supply) cost about $245.
-You can use a free SingleCare card or coupon to pay as low as $150.
+Without insurance, two Freestyle Libre 2 sensors (a one-month supply) cost about $250.
+You can use a free SingleCare card or coupon to pay as low as $152 at participating pharmacies.

 How to check whether your Blue Cross Blue Shield plan covers Freestyle Libre